NeoGeographyToolkit/StereoPipelineSolvedExamples/README.md

 NASA Ames Stereo Pipeline solved examples
 -----------------------------------------

-This is a repository of stereo datasets, together with processing recipes and produced terrain models using the [NASA Ames Stereo Pipeline](https://github.com/NeoGeographyToolkit/StereoPipeline).
+This is a repository of image and camera datasets, together with processing recipes and produced terrain models using the [NASA Ames Stereo Pipeline](https://github.com/NeoGeographyToolkit/StereoPipeline).
 The goal is to have a handful of representative and self-contained examples to give users a chance to practice running the tools.
 For more examples, see the [documentation](https://stereopipeline.readthedocs.io/en/latest/examples.html).

 ## Two-image stereo